almu6129/MY_RUST_ROBOT/README.md

 <h1>Rust Robot</h1>

+<h2>This project has been put on hold for the time being until I have free time to learn more Rust</h2>

 This code uses the avr hardware abstraction layer in order to control the arduino microcontroller from a higher level with the Rust programming language.

 To build the code: